farzad-bz/REFLECT/README.md

 - `--model`: `UNet_XS`, `UNet_S`, `UNet_M`, `UNet_L`, `UNet_XL`
 - `--vae`: `kl_f8` or `kl_f4`
 - `--modality`: For BraTS: `T1`, `T2`, `FLAIR`, `T1CE`; for ATLAS: `T1`
+- `--dtd-dir`: Path to the directory containing the DTD embedding file.
+- `--data-dir`: Path to the root data directory.

+## 🚄 Training REFLECT-2

 To train the REFLECT-2 model, first ensure you have completed REFLECT-1 training.
 Then, launch REFLECT-2 training as shown below.
 - Note: train_REFLECT-2.py automatically loads the required arguments from the YAML config file found in the parent directory of the specified REFLECT-1 model path, so you do not need to specify them manually: